jminuse/lammps-fix-parameterize/README.md

 2. Open a terminal in the src directory in your lammps folder

-3. In your LAMMPS src directory run "make yes-manybody".
+3. In your LAMMPS src directory run `make yes-manybody`

 4. If you don't have an SSH key, generate one like this: